Catch // Concept Document

 Between posts, Steven plays in the comments.
 Responds to theories by name.
 Pretend-investigates the funniest guesses.
 The character is the engagement engine.

 For future installments, every Catch mystery for a different business is "Detective Steven Sleuth takes a new case."
-The IP is yours to license.
+The IP is yours.

 / 04 — The Setup